 - Genes are represented as nodes and their relationships as edges.
 Depending on the type of evidence behind the interaction, directionality can be inferred for the edges.

-- ComputaBio can provide you with many different biological network analysis services.
+- CD ComputaBio can provide you with many different biological network analysis services.

 - Our biological network analysis services have high accuracy.